suhock/php-dependency-injection/README.md

-By default the built container disposes every disposable instance it holds, including one you supply yourself with `addSingletonInstance()` on the builder — registering an instance hands its disposal to the container along with the rest of its lifecycle.
-When an instance's disposal is the responsibility of something outside the container — for example a resource shared with code beyond it, or borrowed from an external registry — pass `shouldDispose: false`:
+By default the built container disposes every disposable instance it holds, including one you supply yourself with `addSingletonInstance()` on the builder; registering an instance hands its disposal to the container along with the rest of its lifecycle.
+When an instance's disposal is the responsibility of something outside the container (for example a resource shared with code beyond it, or borrowed from an external registry), pass `shouldDispose: false`:

 ```php